 - Stalking/Cyberstalking (Florida Statute 748.048)

 What will an Injunction for Protection (also known as a restraining order) do for you?

-It will legally prevent an alleged abuser (the respondent) from committing any further acts of violence to you or from threatening you.
+It will legally prevent an alleged abuser (the respondent) from committing any further acts of violence to you or from threatening you, or stalking you.

 Depending on the situation, an injunction may: